awsdocs/amazon-aurora-user-guide/doc_source/accessing-monitoring.md

 ### Console<a name="Aurora.Viewing.Console"></a>

 In the Amazon RDS console, you can see details about a DB cluster by choosing **Databases** from the console's navigation pane\.
-You can also see details about DB instances that are members of an Amazon Aurora DB cluster on the **Databases** page\.
+You can also see details about DB instances that are members of an Amazon Aurora DB cluster\.

-The **Databases** list shows all of the DB clusters for your AWS account\.
-When you choose a DB cluster, you see both information about the DB cluster and also a list of the DB instances that are members of that DB cluster\.
-You can choose the identifier for a DB instance in the list to go directly to the details page for that DB instance in the RDS console\.

-To view the details page for a DB cluster, choose **Databases** in the navigation pane, and then choose the name of the DB cluster\.

-You can modify your DB cluster by choosing **Databases** from the console's navigation pane to go to the **Databases** list\.
-To modify a DB cluster, select the DB cluster from the **Databases** list and choose **Modify**\.

-To modify a DB instance that is a member of a DB cluster, choose **Databases** from the console's navigation pane to go to the **Databases** list\.
+**To view or modify DB clusters in the Amazon RDS console**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Databases**\.

+1. Choose the name of the Aurora DB cluster that you want to view from the list\.

    For example, the following image shows the details page for the DB cluster named `aurora-test`\.
-The DB cluster has four DB instances shown in the **DB identifier** list\.
+The DB cluster has four DB instances shown in the DB identifier list\.
 The writer DB instance, `dbinstance4`, is the primary DB instance for the DB cluster\.
 ![\[Amazon Aurora DB Cluster View\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraView01.png)

+1. To modify a DB cluster, select the DB cluster from the list and choose **Modify**\.

+**To view or modify DB instances of a DB cluster in the Amazon RDS console**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Databases**\.

+1. Do one of the following:
+   + To view a DB instance, choose one from the list that is a member of the Aurora DB cluster\.

-If you click the link for the `dbinstance4` DB instance identifier, the Amazon RDS console shows the details page for the `dbinstance4` DB instance, as shown in the following image\.
+     For example, if you choose the `dbinstance4` DB instance identifier, the console shows the details page for the `dbinstance4` DB instance, as shown in the following image\.
 ![\[Amazon Aurora DB Instance View\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraView02.png)
+   + To modify a DB instance, choose the DB instance from the list and choose **Modify**\.
+For more information about modifying a DB cluster, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

 ### AWS CLI<a name="Aurora.Viewing.CLI"></a>

 To view DB cluster information by using the AWS CLI, use the [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) command\.
-For example, the following AWS CLI command lists the DB cluster information for all of the DB clusters in the `us-east-1` region for the configured AWS account\.
+For example, the following AWS CLI command lists the DB cluster information for all of the DB clusters in the modify `us-east-1` region for the configured AWS account\.

 ```
 aws rds describe-db-clusters --region us-east-1